noobshow/terms/tos/eu.md

 ### 3. Processing Transactions, Disputes, Refunds, Reversals

 You may only submit Charges through the Payment Services that are authorised by your Customers.
-To enable us to process Transactions for you, you authorise and direct Financial Services Providers to receive and pay any funds owed to you through the Payment Services, and you will appoint Stripe as your agent for purposes of providing the Payment Services to you.
+To enable us to process Transactions for you, you authorise and direct Financial Services Providers to receive and pay any funds owed to you through the Payment Services, and you appoint Stripe as your agent for the purpose of facilitating your receipt of the Payment Services.
 We will promptly update your Stripe Account balance to reflect any Transaction proceeds that we receive on your behalf.

 Except where Stripe and a Customer have otherwise agreed, you maintain the direct relationship with your Customers and are responsible for: (i) acquiring appropriate consent to submit Charges through the Payment Services on their behalf; (ii) providing confirmation or receipts to Customers for each Charge; (iii) verifying Customers' identities; and (iv) determining a Customer's eligibility and authority to complete Transactions.
 However, even authorised Transactions may be subject to a Dispute.
 Stripe is not responsible for or liable to you for authorised and completed Charges that are later the subject of a Dispute, Refund, or Reversal, are submitted without authorisation or in error, or violate any Laws.